cancerit/hairpin2/README.md

 # hairpin-core

 Maintainable, transparent, implementation of the hairpin detection and flagging algorithm concieved by Mathijs' Sanders.
-Implemented here by Peter Campbell and Alex Byrne
+Implemented by Peter Campbell and Alex Byrne

 ### REQUIREMENTS